terminological/javapig/generator/README.md

 ## As a dedicated maven plugin

 This mechanism addresses some of the issues above in that it pulls the code generation out of the annotation processor steps into its own phase.
+This tends to be more reliable.
 This plugin can be configured as follows:

 	<dependencies>
 		...